tidepool-org/tidepool-org.github.io/index.md

 Depending on what kind of work you are trying to do, you may wish to engage with our source code in different ways:

 * **Tidepool Uploader**: If you'd like to help add device support to the Tidepool Uploader, check out the [chrome-uploader](https://github.com/tidepool-org/chrome-uploader) repository.
 (You can also install the production [Tidepool Uploader from the Chrome Web Store](https://chrome.google.com/webstore/detail/tidepool-uploader/cabklgajffclbljkhmjphejemhpbghfb).)
-* **Blip**: You may wish to build Blip, our web application, locally but still run against our hosted back-end services.
+* **Tidepool for web**: You may wish to build Tidepool for web (codename 'Blip'), locally but still run against our hosted back-end services.
 If so, check out the README in the [blip](https://github.com/tidepool-org/blip) repository.
-(Of course you can also just run the production Blip at [blip.tidepool.org](https://blip.tidepool.org).
+(Of course you can also just run the production Tidepool for web at [app.tidepool.org](https://app.tidepool.org).
 * **Your Applications**: You may wish create your own application that accesses our hosted back-end services (the Tidepool Platform).
-If it's a web app, you may wish to look at Blip.
+If it's a web app, you may wish to look at Tidepool for web.
 If it's a mobile app, check out the [Nutshell](https://github.com/tidepool-org/nutshell-ios) or Blip Notes repos (a.k.a.
 [Urchin for Android](https://github.com/tidepool-org/urchin-android) or [Urchin for iOS](https://github.com/tidepool-org/urchin)).
   * Please don't develop your app against our production environment without talking to us.
-Instead, please use our integration environment, found at int-blip.tidepool.org and int-api.tidepool.org.
+Instead, please use our integration environment, found at int-app.tidepool.org and int-api.tidepool.org.
   * Read our [data model documentation](http://developer.tidepool.io/data-model/) to understand what medical data we ingest and how it’s organized.
   * [These comments](https://github.com/tidepool-org/tide-whisperer/blob/master/tide-whisperer.go#L193) show some documentation for our data APIs.